-Under the provisions of the Government Information (Public Access) Act 2009 (GIPA) Act, members of the community have the ability to gain access to government information.
+Under the provisions of the Government Information (Public Access) Act 2009 (GIPA) Act, members of the community can gain access to government information.
 This legislation encourages government agencies to proactively release information, creating greater transparency in the public sector to better meet the expectations of the community.

-Section 20 of the GIPA Act requires Council to produce an Agency Information Guide and to review this document at intervals at not more than 12 months.
+Section 20 of the GIPA Act requires Council to produce an Agency Information Guide and review this document at intervals of not more than 12 months.
 This document is Goulburn Mulwaree Council's (Council) Agency Information Guide.